-- A. Election of Public Housing Rents.
+A. Election of Public Housing Rents.
 Public Housing Tenant Rent is the amount a Household pays monthly to the Owner as rent for a Public Housing Unit in the Development.
-Each Household occupying a Public Housing Unit must elect annually whether its Public Housing Tenant Rent will be calculated as a Flat Rent or an Income-Based Rent, as provided below (and subject to the Minimum Rent requirements provided below): - 1.
-Flat Rent.
-The Owner will establish, for each Public Housing Unit, a Flat Rent based on the rental value of the unit (calculated as set forth below) and designed so as not to create a disincentive for continued residency by families who are attempting to become economically self-sufficient through employment or who have attained a level of self-sufficiency through their own efforts. - a.
-The Owner will take into account the following factors in setting the levels of Flat Rent: - (i) The location, quality, size, unit type and age of the unit; - (ii) Any amenities, housing services, maintenance and utilities provided by the Development; - (iii) Rents of non-assisted rental units in the immediate neighborhood;
+Each Household occupying a Public Housing Unit must elect annually whether its Public Housing Tenant Rent will be calculated as a Flat Rent or an Income-Based Rent, as provided below (and subject to the Minimum Rent requirements provided below):

+Flat Rent Policy

+Flat rents will be determined by the following method per HUD guidelines: